Smoking Fish

 Smoke penetration in all areas of meat surface areas only

-After smoking the fish will weigh less due to the loss of moisture.
-The yield of the hot smoked fish is about 70-75% in relation to the weight of the fish before drying.
-The yield of the cold smoked fish is about 55-60% in relation to the weight of the fish before drying.
-The majority of fish is hot smoked today as preserving them is accomplished in a refrigerator.
+After smoking, the fish will weigh less due to the loss of moisture.
+The yield of the hot smoked fish is about 70-75% in relation to its original weight.
+The yield of the cold smoked fish is about 55-60% in relation to its original weight.
+The majority of fish is hot smoked today since preserving them is accomplished in a refrigerator.
 Canning takes care of fish products that need to be stored for a long time without refrigeration.

 Cold Smoking Fish

-Cold smoking is an old technique that was practiced not because it produced great flavor, but because it helped to preserve meats.
+Cold smoking is an old technique that was practiced not because it produced great flavor but because it helped to preserve meats.
 There was no refrigeration, but meats had to be preserved.
 Cold smoking is drying meat with smoke.
-Its purpose is elimination of moisture so that bacteria would not grow.
-This technique developed in North European countries where the climate was harsh and winters severe.
+Its purpose is the elimination of moisture so that bacteria would not grow.
+This technique was developed in North European countries where the climate was harsh and the winters severe.
 When meats were cold smoked for 2-3 weeks, yes, the meat became preserved due to the loss of moisture, but it was drying that made the meat safe.
 If the same meat was dried at 54° F (12° C) without smoke, it would be preserved all the same.
 Fish is smoked below 80° F (26° C) from 1-5 days.
-Temperatures above 80° F (26° C) will cook the fish.
-Cold smoked fish is considered raw meat as it is never exposed to high temperatures.
+Temperatures above 80° F (26° C) will start cooking the fish.
+Cold smoked fish is considered raw meat as it is never exposed to high temperatures; there is no cooking.
 That is why it has to be heavily salted or brined at 16% salt (65 degrees brine or higher) to provide safety to the consumer.
 The best range of humidity for cold smoking at 80-85° F is 60-70%.

-There is no cooking.
-The longer the smoking period the more moisture is removed, the drier the product becomes, and of course it develops a longer shelf life.
-This method of smoking can last up to a few weeks and the fish will have excellent keeping qualities.
-After prolonged cold smoking the fish has lost enough moisture to be considered safe without cooking.
-Fish that were cold smoked hold well together and can be very finely sliced which cannot be done if the fish were hot smoked.
-Traditionally made cold smoked products contained up to 15% salt and were smoked and dried for a long time.
+The longer the smoking period, the more moisture is removed, the drier the product becomes, and, of course, it develops a longer shelf life.
+This method of smoking can last up to a few weeks, and the fish will have excellent keeping qualities.
+After prolonged cold smoking, the fish has lost enough moisture to be considered safe without additional cooking.
+Fish that were cold smoked hold well together and can be very finely sliced, which cannot be done if the fish were hot smoked.
+Traditionally, cold smoked products contained up to 15% salt and were smoked and dried for a long time.

-Cold smoking is not a continuous process, it is stopped (no smoke) a few times to allow fresh air into the smoker.
-Because of the time and costs involved the cold smoking is rarely used today.
-In addition, cold smoked products are heavily salted which makes them less appealing to a health conscious consumer of today.
+Cold smoking is not a continuous process; it is stopped a few times to allow fresh air into the smoker.
+Because of the time and costs involved, cold smoking is rarely used today.
+In addition, cold smoked products are heavily salted, which makes them less appealing to the health-conscious consumer of today.
 The majority of hobbyists think of cold smoking as some mysterious preservation technique that will produce a unique and superb quality product.
-Cold smoking is not a preservation method, it will not preserve meat unless proper conditions are established for the meat to dry.
+Cold smoking is not a preservation method; it will not preserve meat unless proper conditions are established for the meat to dry.

 Cold smoking.